single-cell-data/TileDB-SOMA/apis/python/examples/obtaining-data-files.md

 # Obtaining AnnData files

+This Python package supports import of H5AD and 10X data files.

-Visit [https://cellxgene.cziscience.com](https://cellxgene.cziscience.com) and select from among various choices there and download.
+For example, you can visit [https://cellxgene.cziscience.com](https://cellxgene.cziscience.com) and select from among various choices there and download.

 Files used for this example: